-If the hero player decides not to play a new mission (or is unable to because he can't pay the costs, or because his mission pile is empty), proceed to the Debrief Phase.
+If the hero player decides not to play a new mission (or is unable to pay the costs to do so), proceed to the Debrief Phase.

 DEBRIEF PHASE

 This phase occurs after all missions have been resolved and the hero player has chosen not to continue.